To determine whether or not your prolactin concentrations are higher (or occasionally lower) than normal

 - Other pituitary tumours and diseases

-- Drugs: Oestrogen, tricyclic antidepressants, and drugs that block the effect of dopamine (a brain chemical that controls the production of prolactin) such as tranquilizers, some hypertension drugs, and some drugs that are used to treat gastro-oesophageal reflux
+- Drugs: Oestrogen, tricyclic antidepressants, and drugs that block the effect of dopamine (a brain chemical that controls the production of prolactin) such as tranquilizers, some hypertension drugs (medications taken for high blood pressure), and some drugs that are used to treat gastro-oesophageal reflux (heart burn)

 - Hypothalamic diseases